Areas of Research

 2015-present: Social identities and wellbeing

 A simple and inexpensive intervention for reducing depression is to increase the number of meaningful social identities one holds.
-Using Social Identity Theory as a framework, my work with my collaborators focuses on two questions: (1) whether there is a time-lag between identity loss and poor mental health, and (2) how personality interacts with social identity to affect depression – do the principles of meaningful identities protect introverts from depression?
-The results of these projects will help inform best-practice for group-based interventions.
+Using Social Identity Theory as a framework, my work with my collaborators focuses on the question of how social identity theory fits into a conceptualisation of major life-events inducing stress.
+We demonstrate that life events are considered stressful to the extent that they lead to a reduction in the number of meaningful group memberships.

 2014-present: The role of information in forming scientific beliefs